QiuYukang/5G-LENA/README.md

 If the NR module is recognized correctly, you should see "nr" in the list of built modules.
 If that is the case, _Welcome to the NR world !_

+Further instructions on how to run the examples are given in the [Getting Started instructions](https://cttc-lena.gitlab.io/nr/html/getting-started.html).

 ## Upgrading 5G-LENA